andrewcooke/choochoo/docs/data-model.md

 Activities and Topics are stored in **ActivityJournal** and **TopicJournal** (the Activity and Topic tables store metadata).

+Every Source has an associated time - this is also the time for the statistic.

 ## Implementation

 ### Inheritance